laughlin/factual-csharp-driver/README.md

 var response = Factual.Clear("us-sandbox", factualId, clear, new Metadata().User("test_driver_user"));
 ```

+#Boost
+You can use the Boost API to signal places/products that should show up more prominently in search results:

+	Factual factual = new Factual("YOUR_KEY", "YOUR_SECRET");
+	// create a full-text search
+	Query query = new Query().Search("Sushi Santa Monica");
+	// create a metadata object
+	Metadata metadata = new Metadata().User("test_driver_user");
+	// fetch query data
+	factual.Fetch("places-us", query);
+	// in the event that user "clicks" on one of the results fetched
+	factual.Boost("places-us", factualIdOfRowUserClickedOn, query, metadata);

+More details on the boost API can be found [here](http://developer.factual.com/api-docs/#Boost).
+Note that the boost API will not result in a real-time refinement of search results or a user-customized search experience.
+Boost simple enables longer term enhancement of overall search result quality through the Factual API.

 #Flag
 NOTICE: At the current time, this API call is ONLY compatible with places-v3.
 Please see the [the migration page](http://developer.factual.com/display/docs/Places+API+-+v3+Migration) for more details.
 ---